douglasnacl/master/README.md

 The properties that you can use while is parsing command-line arguments and options are:

 - `--download_data:` This is an optional argument that takes in a string value.
 The value must be either "BTCUSD" or "ETHUSD".
 If this argument is provided, the program will execute a routine to obtain new data.
 If this argument is not provided, the default value "BTCUSD" will be used.
-- `--save_weights:` This is an optional argument that does not take in any value.
-If this argument is provided, the program will execute a routine to save weights.
 - `--visualize:` This is an optional argument that does not take in any value.
 If this argument is provided, the program will execute a routine with graphs.
 - `--processing_device:` This is an optional argument that takes in a string value.
 The value must be either "CPU" or "GPU".
 If this argument is provided, the program will choose the device for processing.
 If this argument is not provided, the default value